OpenTTD/OpenTTD/README.md

 OpenTTD is licensed under the GNU General Public License version 2.0, but includes some 3rd party software under different licenses.
 See the section "Licensing" below for details.

+## 1.1) Compiling OpenTTD

+Instructions for compiling OpenTTD can be found in [./COMPILING.md](COMPILING.md)

+## 1.2) Contributing to OpenTTD

+We welcome contributors to OpenTTD.
+More information for contributors can be found in [./CONTRIBUTING.md](CONTRIBUTING.md)

 ## 2.0) Contacting